Eligarf/avoid-notice/README.md

 ## Rage

 This is an opt-in setting to automate Barbarians with `Quick-Tempered` so they automatically enter `Rage` at combat start.
 The `Rage` action will be ignored if it doesn't have a self-applied effect.

-## Clear Movement History

-Foundry v13 only.
-This opt-in setting will clear a token's movement history when it ends its turn in combat.